History of Cartoon Network: 2004–2007: CN City and Yes! eras

 In 2005, Nielsen began recording Adult Swim's viewership separately from CN's, due to varying demographics between the two dayparts.
 Because of this, Adult Swim came to be promoted as a separate network that shares channel space with Cartoon Network.
+With Adult Swim now intending half of Cartoon Network's audience, the daytime CN now sought to aim at more younger viewers under Samples, diverging from their original psychographic approach.
 On August 22, 2005, Cartoon Network launched a block aimed at the preschool demographic known as Tickle-U, which was largely unsuccessful and was discontinued on January 13, 2006.
+CN would also start the Get Animated initiative in 2005, which encouraged healthy lifestyles towards children.

 In October 2005, Cartoon Network launched Sunday Pants, a short-lived anthology series showcasing a mix of animated shorts from various creators and countries, created by on-air creatives Stuart Hill, and Craig Sven-Gordon.
 It featured 1–3 minute shorts in different styles like hand-drawn, Flash, and CGI, and contained more mature material than most series under the Cartoon Network brand.
 The show included live-action segments with the band The Slacks and animated transitions by WeFail.
 Sunday Pants aired for less than a month, ending on October 30, 2005.
 Plans for a return in 2006 were announced but never happened, and the show was ultimately canceled.

 On April 3, 2006, the "Yes!" ad campaign debuted to advertise CN's growing lineup of animated comedy programs.
 The CN City branding was modified with similar design elements from the campaign.
 In December 2006, the network's first live-action TV movie Re-Animated premiered, which blended live-action and animation.
 This movie was intended to launch the network's foray into scripted live-action programming.
 A proposed new logo with a green long-shadow text design was tested but not adopted.
-However, Jim Samples resigned from his post on February 9, 2007, following a bomb scare in Boston caused by packages left around the city that were part of an outdoor marketing campaign promoting the Adult Swim series Aqua Teen Hunger Force.
+However, Jim Samples resigned from his post on February 9, 2007, following a bomb scare in Boston caused by packages left around the city that were part of an outdoor marketing campaign promoting the film adaptation of the Adult Swim series Aqua Teen Hunger Force.